finnhodgkin/learn-phoenix-todo-example/README.md

 #### Remove the Phoenix branding from the app layout

-The layout file (`templates/layout/app.html.eex`) holds all html content that's shared between many pages.
-For example css imports and html headers usually sit in there.
+The layout file (`templates/layout/app.html.eex`) holds all html content that's shared between many pages, for example css imports and html headers.

 By default Phoenix also includes a big logo and a link to 'Get Started' with Phoenix.
 Lets trash this.